fullstackjam/k8s-gitops/docs/reference/architecture/overview.md

 - (1) Build the `./metal` layer:
     - Create an ephemeral, stateless PXE server
     - Install Linux on all servers in parallel
-    - Build a Kubernetes cluster (based on k3s)
+    - Build a Kubernetes cluster (using kubespray)
 - (2) Bootstrap the `./system` layer:
     - Install ArgoCD and the root app to manage itself and other layers, from now on ArgoCD will do the rest
     - Install the remaining components (storage, monitoring, etc)